-Pennsylvania 1
+Pennsylvania

-(Prior to 2002) )
+(Prior to 2002)

-ASOURCE_X ASOURCE
+ASOUR ASOURCE_X

 Value Description Value Description

 7 Emergency room 1 Emergency department

 4 Transfer from hospital

 A Transfer from a rural primary care facility (Beginning in 1995) 2 Another hospital

-5 Transfer from a skilled nursing facility
+5 Transfer from a skilled nursing facility 3 Other health facility including longterm care

-6 Transfer from another health care facility = Other health facility including long-term care
+6 Transfer from another health care facility

-0 Transfer from psychiatric, substance abuse, or rehabilitation hospital (Beginning in 2000)
+0 Transfer from psychiatric, substance abuse, or rehabilitation hospital (Beginning in 2000) 6 Transfer from another health care facility

 8 Court/Law enforcement 4 Court/Law enforcement

-1 Physician referral
+1 Physician referral 5 Routine

-2 Clinic referral
+2 Clinic referral including

-3 HMO referral
+3 HMO referral births and other sources

-1 Normal delivery (if ATYPE=4) 5 Routine including births and other
+1 Normal delivery (if ATYPE=4) other sources

-2 Premature delivery (if ATYPE=4) sources
+2 Premature delivery (if ATYPE=4)

 3 Sick baby (if ATYPE=4)

 4 Extramural birth (if ATYPE=4)

 0 Unknown (Valid 1989 - 1999)

-9, Blank Unknown, Missing - Missing
+9, Blank Unknown, Missing Missing

-Any va lues not documented by the data .A Invalid
+Any values not documented by the e data source .A Invalid

+Due to an error in HCUP data processing, 133 discharges in 2002 with a disposition of "Transfer from psychiatric, substance abuse, or rehabilitation hospital" had ASOURCEUB92 set to invalid (.A).
+These records may be located by a "0" value preserved in ASOURCE X.